Annual Nancy Carnegie Merrill History Award Contest

 Each year, students of the Cooperative Middle School, Exeter High School, Phillips Exeter Academy, and the greater Seacoast area are invited to enter by contacting faculty members in their social studies departments or the historical society directly for further information.

 A panel of judges choose the essay entries from each division (Middle School and High School) that best meet the criteria of outstanding achievement in format, historical accuracy, originality and style.
-The winners of the essay contest each receive a $100 prize and the winning papers are read by the authors at our annual Youth Night awards ceremony in late April.
-The deadline for essay submission is in late March.
-More information about the essay contest, as well as the official cover sheet, will be posted each year in January.
+First prize for the essay contest in each division is $100, and this year, those coming in second will each receive $50.
+The winning papers are read by the authors at our annual Youth Night awards ceremony on Thursday, April 19th.
+The deadline for essay submission is Saturday, March 17th.

 It is our hope that the Nancy Carnegie Merrill Award will foster an appreciation for our community and an interest in its past.
-The contest and Youth Night are generously sponsored by Service Credit Union.
+Service Credit Union has generously sponsored the contest and Youth Night since its inception in 2007.

 School Group Visits